Attendance is Important

 Schools are required to take daily attendance and notify you when your student has an unexcused absence.

-If your student has two unexcused absences in one month, state law (RCW 28A.225.020) requires we schedule a conference with you and your student to identify the barriers and supports available to ensure regular attendance.
+If your student has three unexcused absences in one month, state law (RCW 28A.225.020) requires we schedule a conference with you and your student to identify the barriers and supports available to ensure regular attendance.
 The district is obligated to develop a plan that may require an assessment to determine how to best meet the needs of your student and reduce absenteeism.

-If your student has seven unexcused absences in any month or ten unexcused absences within the school year, we are required to file a petition with the Juvenile court, alleging a violation of RCW 28A.225.010, the mandatory attendance laws.
+If your student has seven unexcused absences in any month or before the fifteenth unexcused absences within the school year, we are required to file a petition with the Juvenile court, alleging a violation of RCW 28A.225.010, the mandatory attendance laws.
 The petition may be automatically stayed and your student and family may be referred to a Community Truancy Workshop, or you and your student may need to appear in Juvenile Court If your student continues to be truant you may need to go to court.

 For more information about Washington’s Truancy law and the Kent School District’s Absenteeism Policy, please contact Student & Family Support Services at (253) 373-7235.